 • Public/Private IPs: Distinguish between private spaces and public addresses that anyone can find.

-In the end, the internet is just a giant city connecting infinite buildings.
+In the end, the internet is just a giant city connecting buildings.
 While complex, it follows the same principles we’ve talked about.
 It’s an enormous, interconnected web of rooms, floors, and buildings, all able to send and receive messages at incredible speed.

 An ISP is responsible for laying the roads (cables, fiber lines, wireless connections) that link your building to the rest of the city.
 Without them, you’d be isolated, cut off from all the other buildings and services.
 Just like you depend on water and electricity companies for everyday needs, you rely on your ISP to deliver internet access.